ngrx/router/docs/getting-started/guards.md

 }, [ Http ]);
 ```

-To use this guard, all we have to do is specify it in a route's guard list:
+To use this guard, all we have to do is add it to the route's guards:

 ```ts
 const routes: Routes = [